bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 If you're already sold on Kobweb, feel free to skip this section and jump straight to the [conclusion▼](#conclusion).

-### Multiplatform apps
+### Compose Multiplatform

-Many users in the Kotlin community are excited about the promise of multiplatform, and they are expecting to write a web app once and run it everywhere (Android, Desktop, *and* Web).
+Many users in the Kotlin community are excited about the promise of multiplatform, and they want to write an app once and run it everywhere (Android, iOS, Desktop, *and* Web).

-At the moment of writing this post, Kobweb is very much *not* that sort of solution.
+Kobweb is very much *not* that sort of solution.
 It is designed for developers who want to create a traditional website but use Kotlin instead of, say, TypeScript.

-Before committing to Kobweb, you should know that JetBrains is actively working towards enabling the multiplatform workflow via a new API where you give it an HTML canvas and it renders your app to it opaquely.
-If what you really want to do is write a cross-platform app which just happens to also work in your browser, it may be worth waiting for this feature to land.
+Kobweb (and Compose HTML) interact with the DOM and let the browser handle rendering it.
+In contrast, Compose Multiplatform for Web works by creating an HTML canvas and then rendering your app to it opaquely.
+If what you really want to do is write a cross-platform app which just happens to also work in your browser, then Compose Multiplatform is probably the solution for you.

 There's no one-size fits all solution, however, and Kobweb may still be the right choice if you're creating a website.
-I write about this a bit more in [Kobweb's README](https://github.com/varabyte/kobweb#what-about-compose-for-web-canvas), in case you wanted to learn more about the different approaches.
+I wrote about this a bit more in [Kobweb's README](https://github.com/varabyte/kobweb#what-about-compose-for-web-canvas), in case you wanted to learn more about the different approaches, as well as why you might still choose a traditional DOM API in a multiplatform world.

 ### Vanilla Compose HTML

 Perhaps you've been burned by frameworks before.
-"Yeah buddy, Kobweb is nice, but I'm just going to stick with Compose for Web *classic*."
+"Yeah buddy, Kobweb is nice, but I'm just going to stick with Compose HTML *classic*."

 That's fine with me!
 Just be aware, this post only scratched the surface of what Kobweb can do for you.
 Here's a fuller list of features we provide, since if you go it alone, you may need to implement some of them yourself: